2100 foreigners visited India for Tablighi activities this year: MHA

-From here, they are detailed for Chilla activities to different parts of the country.
-Chilla activities in all states are coordinated by district coordinators in different districts, who, in turn, in some states are supervised by 'state Amirs'.
-"As on March 21, there were about 1,746 people staying in Hazrat Nizamuddin Markaz.
-Of these, 216 were foreigners and 1530 were Indians.
-"Additionally, about 824 foreigners had been, as on March 21, doing Chilla activities in various parts of the country," it said..
+From here, they are detailed for 'Chilla' activities to different parts of the country.
+'Chilla' activities in all states are coordinated by district coordinators in different districts, who, in turn, in some states are supervised by 'state Amirs', the statement said.

+The home ministry said a large number of Indian Tablighi Jamaat workers were also engaged in different parts of the country.
+Details of the 824 foreigners had been shared on March 21 with all state police forces for identifying them, getting them medically screened and quarantining them, it said.

+The details of foreign and Indian Tabhlig Jamaat (TJ) workers were shared with all states after COVID-19 positive cases among these workers surfaced in Telangana, it said, adding the swift action was taken with a view to identify, isolate and quarantine those TJ workers who might be COVID-19 positive.
+Besides, on March 28, all state police were advised to collect the names of Indian Tablighi Jamaat workers from the local coordinators, locate them, get them medically screened and quarantine them.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)